Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>(*I've uploaded the pictures with their actual size, so it might take some time to load the page 😉️*).</sub>

-<sub>The office were productive today.
+<sub>The office hours were productive today.
 I was able to finish all the tasks, whatever I was assigned.
 I'm so happy, I'm learning something new every single day. :)</sub>

 <sub>There were a few moments here & there when I was a little dissapointed because I wasn't able to do things that I very keenly wanted.
 But anyways, past some years have *literally* taught me to be patient with things.
 I won't say I'm really good at being patient, but sometimes there are no choices only, and that's what I've learnt the hard way all these past years.</sub>